 |Infusion B: 1 gram of raw plant Red Congo infused in NOVA with 1 oz Grapeseed oil with no pre decarb||143mg||35mg||159mg*||82%||22%||View Results|

 *Total Potential THC = THCA x .87 + THC.
 When THCA converts to THC the acid molecule (carboxyl group) is released, reducing the total molecule weight by 13%.
-You can get the full potential THC with precision decarboxylation.
+Thus, you can only get the full potential THC with precision decarboxylation.

 While there was good infusion into the oil (80%), you can see the vast majority of the cannabinoids are still in the acid THCA form (almost 100mg).
 This means that when using this oil, instead of getting the effects of the expected 130mg dose of THC, you would only get 47mg.

-We tested many different types of oils to figure out which type of oil produced the highest THC levels after infusion.
+We tested several types of oils to figure out which type of oil produced the highest THC levels after infusion.

-Choosing a good oil for the infusion isn’t too difficult, every oil we tested had 80% or higher infusion rate, and some over 90%.
+Choosing a good oil for the infusion isn’t too difficult.
+Every oil we tested had an infusion rate of 80% or higher, and some over 90%.
 Keep scrolling to see infusion percentages of more oils and information on increasing and decreasing the potency.

 Check them out:

 Decarbed Flower 20% THC ~ 200 milligrams per gram of flower (200mg/g) View Results